 The comforts of our inn make it feel more like a home away from home than most Fernandina Beach hotels.
 The Inn itself is comprised of three buildings that surround a central courtyard with lush gardens, brick walk-ways, and a three-tier fountain as the centerpiece.
 Several rooms have porches overlooking the courtyard that offer a pleasant spot for a glass of wine or early morning cup of fresh coffee.
 The courtyard verandah is where your Innkeepers host the afternoon Happy Hour.

 The main building was built in 1876 and was originally a private home for merchant Frank Simmons.
 The building has undergone several renovations but has kept the original architectural style and details that still make it a remarkable home.
-The historic building of this Amelia Island inn still has its original heart-of-pine floors, 11 ½-foot ceilings, and 5 fireplaces (now decorative fireplaces).
+The historic building of this Amelia Island inn still has its original heart-of-pine floors, 11 ½-foot ceilings, and 5 fireplaces (winter months only).
 The main building has had many uses during its history including private home, infirmary during the Yellow Fever epidemic, doctor’s office, rooming house for mill workers, and daycare for their children.

 The main dining room, the kitchen, and the innkeeper’s quarters are also located in the main house.
 Your innkeepers live on-site and are available to assist you with restaurant recommendations, suggestions for activities such as biking, kayaking, boat or carriage tour, and providing bikes and beach gear.